How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Several places have suffered greatly because of the effects of overtourism.

-Responsible travelers will choose destinations where tourism is beneficial, not harmful.
+Responsible travelers choose destinations where tourism is beneficial, not harmful.

 Does this mean you should never visit popular destinations?
 Not necessarily.